 Grand Isle has a strong preference for solar facilities that have less than 5 MW in generation capacity.
-This preference reflects the community's dedication to preserving the aesthetic and rural qualities of Grand Isle by restricting the geographic size of solar facilities.
-In addition, Grand Isle prefers those solar facilities greater than 149 kW in generation capacity to be sufficiently separated from other similarly sized solar facilities to "break up" the visual impact of two or more solar facilities located next to each other and to preserve Grand Isle's rural character.
+This preference is a reflection of the community's dedication to preserving the aesthetic and rural qualities of Grand Isle by restricting the geographic size of solar facilities.
+In addition, Grand Isle prefers those solar facilities greater than 149 kW in generation capacity to be sufficiently separated from other similarly sized